emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 The upgrading of the eMagiz Mendix connector consists of three parts:

 - upgrading the connector configuration in the portal
-	- the migration of the mx connector(s) flow(s) has been done by the wizard
+	- the migration of the mx connector(s) flow(s) which has been done by the wizard in step 4
-	- the user should not need to change anything in the configurations UNLESS they have other settings than the default ones.
+	- you should not need to change anything in the configurations **unless** they have other settings than the default ones

-- upgrading the EMC Mendix app module
+- upgrading the EMC Mendix app module for which there is a separate [page](upgrade-eMagizMendixConnector.md)
-	- should work using current academy documentation(put a link to it or copy it into github?)
-	- test it on an actual migration to see if it needs refinement (tested, does not seem to be needing refinement maybe a bit more explanations/details? ask Samet)

 - starting the new EMC connector:
-	- in deploy ->  releases, press install for the release you want and then, from the popup page that opens, download the emc package needed for starting the mx connector of the corresponding system.
+	- in deploy ->  releases, press install for the release you want and then, from the popup page that opens, download the ".emc" package needed for starting the mx connector of the corresponding system
 	- import the package into the connector the same way as before